ARPA-SIMC/fedora-live-netroot/README.md

 kickstart file to be used.
-The package includes a small set of ready kickstart files for creating targeted live images, but in principle all the kickstart files available in Fedora packages for building live CD's can work with fedora-live-netroot with minimal modification.
+The package includes a small set of ready kickstart files for creating targeted live images, but in principle all the kickstart files available in Fedora packages for building live CD's can work with fedora-live-netroot with minimal modification (the minimum compulsory differences are the inclusion of `nbd` and `dracut-network` packages).

-This approach differs from the `livecd-iso-to-pxeboot` shipped with the livecd-tools in that here the root file system image is not loaded in memory but it is kept untouched on a server and accessed through the network, keeping in memory only the departures from the original image, so there are not strict limitations on the size of the base image.
+This approach differs from the `livecd-iso-to-pxeboot` shipped with the livecd-tools in that here the root file system image is not loaded in memory but it is kept untouched on a server and accessed through the network, keeping in memory only the departures from the original image, so there are not strict limitations on the size of the base image and the memory overhead with respect to a diskful system is moderate.

 Care has been taken in order to make all the system work with no modification to the [dracut](https://fedoraproject.org/wiki/Dracut)